Request For Comment on Draft Specification for The CXING Programming Language.

 The null and NaN special values

 The null special value results in certain error conditions.
-Accessing any properties (unless otherwise stated) results in null; calling null as if it's a function results in null. null compares equal to itself.
+Accessing any properties (unless otherwise stated) results in null; calling null as if it's a function results in null.

 The NaN special value represents exceptional condition in mathematical computation.
 NaN does not compare equal to any number, or to itself.
+Uncasting an NaN results in its bit pattern being re-interpreted as a long.

 Both null and NaN are considered nullish in coalescing operations.

-See 11.
+See 12.
 Numerics and Maths for furher discussion.

 Implicit Type and Value Conversion